Next Article: TOWS Analysis

 Understanding Your Business

-The mostly widely known and accepted method of strategically evaluating a business is known as the SWOT analysis (developed in 1960 by Albert Humphrey).
+The most widely known and accepted method of strategically evaluating a business is known as the SWOT analysis (developed in 1960 by Albert Humphrey).
 SWOT is an acronym for the components of the analysis:

 The SWOT analysis allows you to understand each of these components, as they exist internally (i.e., within your business).
 Further, you can use this understanding to adopt a business strategy that allows you to compete effectively within the market.